Star Pride accidents and incidents

 - ship seizure – 2005 (in Waterford, Ireland)

 - structural – 2007 (marina door malfunction), 2018 (no electricity)

 - homeport change – 2010 (Bangkok to Singapore, due to Bangkok street violence)

 Previously, the vessel was operated under the names Seabourn Pride (1988-2014 by Seabourn Cruises) and Star Pride (since 2014 by Windstar Cruises).

 |31 August 2018||Propulsion / Power Loss|

-On August 31, 2018, the ship experienced engine problems as result of engine's cooling water system failure.
+On August 31, 2018, the ship experienced engine problems as a result of the engine's cooling water system failure.
 The incident resulted in engines' automatic shutdown and partial power loss (propulsion and auxiliary generators) for approx 2 hours.

 The accident occurred in Buzzards Bay (Massachusetts) during 15-day North Atlantic crossing from Iceland (Reykjavik) to NYC (New York).